pascalbenschopTU/WDM_project/README.md

 You should see READY 1/1 for every pod.

+### Troubleshooting:

+To delete pvc's run `helm list` and then `helm delete <name>` for each pvc.
+To delete pvc's by force from kubectl use `delete pvc --all --force` To check the logs of kubectl use `kubectl logs <pod-name>`, for example `kubectl logs stock-deployment-b8d664cb5-bbnk8`

 ### kubernetes cluster (managed k8s cluster in the cloud)

 Similarly to the `minikube` deployment but run the `deploy-charts-cluster.sh` in the helm step to also install an ingress to the cluster.